Rob-Thompson-Git/react-calculator/README.md

 # Description

-This is a front end application utlizing useRedcuer and state functions inside of React to create a simple calculator.
+This is a front end, calculator application utlizing reducer and state functions inside of React.
 Please see the delpoyment link in the README to check it out.

 # Table of Contents
 * [Screenshot](#screenshot)